-1 percentage or percentages may vary or be applied for different 2 periods of time, or 3 c.
-Such other provision as the State Treasurer may determine to be 4 consistent with this act and will not materially and adversely 5 affect the financial position of the State and the marketing of 6 (1.4) bonds or notes at a reasonable interest cost to the State.
-7 (14) "Rural county" means a county with a density of fewer than 200 people 8 (1.7) per square mile based on the United States census.
-9 (15) "Rural Economic Development Center" means the Rural Economic 10 Development Center, Inc., a nonprofit North Carolina corporation, or 11 any successor thereto.
-In the event such corporation dissolves or no 12 longer performs the functions contemplated herein, such term shall 13 (4.5) mean that comparable corporation designated by the Governor.
-14 (16) "State" means the State of North Carolina.
-15 (17) "Supplemental grant" means a grant awarded by the Rural Economic 16 Development Center to a local government unit to assist in financing 17 wastewater collection systems, wastewater treatment works, water 18 conservation projects, water reuse projects, or water supply systems.
-19 Supplemental grant funds shall supplement other funding and shall not 20 represent more than fifty percent (50%) of the total costs of the 21 wastewater collection systems, wastewater treatment works, water 22 conservation projects, water reuse projects, or water supply systems 23 financed.
-24 (18) "Unsewered communities" means those communities lacking 25 centralized, publicly owned wastewater treatment collection systems 26 and wastewater treatment works.
-27 (19) "Wastewater collection systems" means wastewater collection systems 28 as defined in the Clean Water Revolving Loan and Grant Act.
-29 (20) "Wastewater treatment works" means wastewater treatment works as 30 defined in the Clean Water Revolving Loan and Grant Act.
-31 (21) "Water conservation projects" include, but are not limited to, any 32 , , construction, repair, renovation, expansion, replacement of components, 33 or other capital improvement, including related equipment and land 34 acquisition, designed to: 35 a.
-Eliminate the wasteful or unnecessary use or loss of water in the 36 operations of a wastewater collection system, wastewater 37 treatment works, or water supply system; or 38 b.
-Enhance the operation of a wastewater collection system, 39 wastewater treatment works, or water supply system to provide a 40 more efficient use of water.
-41 (22) "Water Pollution Control Revolving Fund" means the fund described by 42 ' / G.S.
+- a.
+A provision providing for such adjustment so that the purchase price of such bonds or notes in the open market would be as close to par as possible, - b.
+A provision providing for such adjustment based upon a percentage or percentages of a prime rate or base rate, which percentage or percentages may vary or be applied for different periods of time, or - c.
+Such other provision as the State Treasurer may determine to be consistent with this act and will not materially and adversely affect the financial position of the State and the marketing of bonds or notes at a reasonable interest cost to the State. - (14) "Rural county" means a county with a density of less than 200 people per square mile based on the United States census. - (15) "Rural Economic Development Center" means the Rural Economic Development Center, Inc., a nonprofit corporation. - (16) "Supplemental grant" means a grant awarded by the Rural Economic Development Center to a local government unit that assists in financing projects that support rural areas.
+Supplemental grant funds are intended to supplement other project funding and typically do not represent more than fifty percent (50%) of a project's total cost. - (17) "State" means the State of North Carolina. - (18) "Unsewered communities" means those communities lacking centralized, publicly owned wastewater treatment collection and treatment systems. - (19) "Wastewater collection systems" means wastewater collection systems as defined in the Clean Water Revolving Loan and Grant Act. - (20) "Wastewater treatment works" means wastewater treatment works as defined in the Clean Water Revolving Loan and Grant Act. - (21) "Water conservation projects" include, but are not limited to, any construction, repair, renovation, expansion, replacement of components, or other capital improvement, including related equipment and land acquisition, designed to: - a.
+Eliminate the wasteful or unnecessary use or loss of water in the operations of a wastewater collection system, wastewater treatment works, or water supply system; or - b.
+Enhance the operation of a wastewater collection system, wastewater treatment works, or water supply system to provide a more efficient use of water. - (22) "Water Pollution Control Revolving Fund" means the fund described by G.S.
 159G-4(a) and G.S.
-159G-5(c).
+159G-5(c). - (23) "Water reuse" means the actual use or application of treated wastewater in or on areas which require water but do not require potable water quality.

-- (23) "Water reuse" means the actual use or application of treated wastewater in or on areas which require water but do not require potable water quality. - (24) "Water supply systems" means water supply systems as defined in the Clean Water Revolving Loan and Grant Act.
+(24) "Water supply systems" means water supply systems as defined in the Clean Water Revolving Loan and Grant Act.